 Cloud Bookkeeping vs. Traditional Accounting: What’s Better for Small Business Owners?

-The way businesses manage their books has changed drastically in the last decade.
+This guide compares both options to help you choose the right approach.
 Traditional accounting once meant paper receipts, manual ledgers, and office visits.
 Today, cloud bookkeeping offers small businesses instant access to their books, real-time reporting, and affordable outsourced support.

 So what’s the difference between cloud bookkeeping and traditional accounting-and which is better for your business?
 This guide compares both models so you can make the right choice.